 So, are you taking 3000mg?
 Probably not.

-Long chain fatty acids derived from marine animals are a proven staple on our diet for decreased inflammation in our bodies as well as many other greater health benefits for your heart and brain.
+Long chain fatty acids derived from marine animals are a proven staple in our diet for decreased inflammation in our bodies as well as many other greater health benefits for your heart and brain.
 Most leading brands average 650 - 800mg per serving.. basically, not enough!
 Remember, too, that most of that nutritional content doesn't even stay in your body because it's not digested fat enough and instead goes right through.

 To add to that, you aren't even absorbing all the oil in your soft gels.. absorbing much less than the amount on your bottle.
 It's time to switch your fish oil to a form that your body can really absorb well.